joeroback/aws-backup/README.md

 This will backup two volumes: `VOLUME_ID1` and `VOLUME_ID2`.
 It will also freeze mount points `/` and `/var/log` and flush and lock the mysql tables when creating the snapshot.
 It will retain up to 4 snapshots sorted by date.

 Tags is technically any arbitrary tags supported by EC2, but it is logical to use something related to the frequency of backup.

+If you don't want to use `fsfreeze` or are using a filesystem that does not support `fsfreeze`, just do not specify it was a mount with `--mounts`.

 Cron Setup
 ----------